azot-dev/cortex/packages/doc/docs/Tutorials/api.md

 sidebar_position: 3
 ---

-# Test an API
+# Dog API

 The previous examples show how to test an app, but they were far from a production app.
-How can we mock an API data or any other external service (bluetooth, date, blockchain...)
+How can we mock an API data or any other external service (bluetooth, date, blockchain...).

 Let's have a brief introduction to clean architecture with a simple example every web developer deals with: consume a distant API.